Arisen My Senses: Background and composition

 "Arisen My Senses" is the opening track of Björk's album Utopia.
 In an interview with Fact Magazine to promote the album, Björk revealed that "Arisen My Senses" was the starting point of the whole record and literally "the first song we did," the "we" referring to herself and Arca, Utopia's co-writer and producer.
 She looped a brief sample from a DIS Magazine exclusive mix-tape Arca made in 2011 called Baron Foyel, specifically the track "Little Now A Lot".
-"I just thought it was the most happiest firework that he'd ever done," Björk said, "then I exaggerated that by writing a harp arrangement around it and singing on top of it these ecstatic lyrics."
-When she surprised Arca with the final result, "...he just exploded."
+"I just thought it was the most happiest firework that [she'd] ever done," Björk said, "then I exaggerated that by writing a harp arrangement around it and singing on top of it these ecstatic lyrics."
+When she surprised Arca with the final result, "...[she] just exploded."
 After the sad nature of her previous album, Vulnicura, which dealt with the end of her long-term relationship to American artist Matthew Barney, Björk said she tried consciously to do "the opposite now" for Utopia.
 "The melody’s like a constellation in the sky," she described to Pitchfork.
 "It’s almost like an optimist rebellion against the normal narrative melody.
 There’s not one melody.
 It’s like five melodies.
 I really loved that."

 Release

 While the music video for "Arisen My Senses" debuted at the end of 2017, it was not released as a single until 21 March 2018 as a three-track remix EP.
 It features remixes by Glaswegian IDM musician Lanark Artefax, electronic musician Jlin, and Kelly Lee Owens, an electronic musician and singer from Wales.
 Stereogum called Björk's choice of remixers for the EP "impeccably picked" and signaled out Owens' mix as "lush" and "thumping" and "the only one that could conceivably get club play somewhere on earth."
-A "slug genitalia" colored white vinyl followed two months later on 25 May, just two days before Björk took the stage at All Points East in London for the official start of her Utopia Tour.
+A "slug genitalia" colored white vinyl followed two months later on 25 May, just two days before Björk took the stage at All Points East in London for the official start of her Utopia tour.